2021 Turkish Grand Prix: Background

 Sole Formula One tyre-supplier Pirelli supplied their middle range of compounds in terms of hardness (the C2, C3, and C4).
+The track surface was water-blasted after the smooth tarmac provided little grip at the previous year's event.
 Following the first two practice sessions, Pirelli's Formula One boss Mario Isola stated that their tyre selection was "too aggressive".
 Isola stated that this was because Pirelli had only learned that the track was to be water-blasted after they had made their tyre choices.
+Ferrari driver Charles Leclerc said he hoped the track surface would still be slippery to boost his team's hopes of a good result at this race.

-Going into the event, Hamilton held a two-point lead over Max Verstappen in the Drivers' Championship standings, with third-placed Valtteri Bottas twelve points ahead of fourth-placed Lando Norris and thirty-one ahead of fifth-placed Sergio Pérez.
-Mercedes led Red Bull Racing by thirty-three points in the Constructors' Championship standings.
+Going into the event, the Mercedes team led Red Bull by thirty-three points in the Constructors' Championship standings, whilst Mercedes driver Hamilton held a two-point lead over Red Bull driver Max Verstappen in the Drivers' Championship standings, with third-placed Mercedes driver Valtteri Bottas twelve points ahead of fourth-placed McLaren driver Lando Norris and thirty-one ahead of fifth-placed Red Bull driver Sergio Pérez.
 Five drivers including Hamilton also tried out a prototype glove design in the first practice session, designed to improve safety by preventing burns similar to those suffered by Romain Grosjean at the 2020 Bahrain Grand Prix.

 Free practice

 A trio of free practice sessions took place on Friday and Saturday, each an hour in length.
-Lewis Hamilton set the fastest time of the first free practice session for Mercedes ahead of Red Bull driver Max Verstappen and Ferrari's Charles Leclerc.
-Hamilton was fastest for the second praction session ahead of Leclerc and Hamilton's team-mate Valtteri Bottas.
-Whilst the first two practice sessions were held in dry conditions, the third one was held in the wet and ended with AlphaTauri Pierre Gasly fastest ahead of Verstappen and Verstappen's team-mate Sergio Pérez.
+Hamilton set the fastest time of the first free practice session for Mercedes ahead of Red Bull driver Verstappen and Ferrari driver Leclerc.
+Hamilton was fastest for the second praction session ahead of Leclerc and Bottas.
+Whilst the first two practice sessions were held in dry conditions, the third one was held in the wet and ended with AlphaTauri driver Pierre Gasly fastest ahead of Red Bull drivers Verstappen and Pérez.
 The first two practice sessions ran without major incident, whilst the third one was briefly red flagged after Williams driver George Russell beached his car in the gravel.